ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * '/ace-group': All Clients can send a FETCH request to retrieve a set of group names associated with their group identifiers specified in the request payload.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group (see {{join-response}}) for which the group name and the URI to the group-membership resource are provided in the returned response.

 * '/ace-group/GROUPNAME':  All group member Clients can send a GET request to retrieve the symmetric group keying material of the group with the name GROUPNAME.
-The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide (REQ7).

   The KDC processes the Key Distribution Request according to {{Section 4.3.2 of RFC9594}}.
 The Key Distribution Response is formatted as defined in {{Section 4.3.2 of RFC9594}}, with the following additions.